nasa/cumulus/website/versioned_docs/version-v1.16.1/workflows/docker.md

 CMD ["input", "output"]
 ```

 When this Dockerfile is built, docker will first use the latest cumulus-base image.
 It will then copy the entire GitHub repository (the processing required for a single data collection is a repository) to the `/work` directory which will now contain all the code necessary to process this data.
-In thie case, a C file is compiled to convert the supplied hdf5 files to NetCDF files.
+In this case, a C file is compiled to convert the supplied hdf5 files to NetCDF files.
 Note that this also requires installing the system libraries `nco` and `libhdf5-dev` via `apt-get`.
 Lastly, the Dockerfile sets the entrypoint to the processing handler, so that this command is run when the image is run.
 It expects two arguments to be handed to it: 'input' and 'output' meaning the input and output directories.

 ## Process Handler